Experience

 Nexus Brands Group

-- Team Leadership: Built and lead a team of PhD-level data scientists and engineers, supporting senior leadership across the group.
+- Team: Built and lead a team of PhD-level data scientists and engineers supporting senior leadership across the group.

 Nexus Brands Group